 Furthermore, Chris wonders how Brett became the amazing businessman he is today.
 From a kid, Brett has been very fond of business and an entrepreneur at heart.
-During the early stages of his career he found out the hard way that being a good entrepreneur doesn’t guarantee success.
+During the early stages of his career, he found out the hard way that being a good entrepreneur doesn’t guarantee success.
 But when you delegate work, you win working hours.
-He learned to delegate his way to freedom, and now he has freed hundreds of attorneys across the country.
+He learned to delegate his way to freedom, and now he has freed hundreds of attorneys nationwide.

 You can listen to the full Legacy Podcast, HERE.